 Inclusive Online Activities

-Ask participants to let you know their specific requirements – When taking bookings or responding to emails/calls etc to book on your event ask people if they have any individual/specific requirements to enable them to participate fully.
-You may want to give examples such as communication support, visual or sound access, or prepared notes/prompts to help them follow the activity.
+Ask participants to let you know their specific requirements – When taking bookings or responding to emails/calls etc to book on your event, ask people if they have any individual/specific requirements to enable them to participate fully.
+You may want to give examples such as communication support, visual or sound access, prepared notes/prompts to help them follow the activity.

 Build in movement and comfort breaks – Lots of participants will find it hard to sit and look at the screen for a long time.
 Ensure you take regular breaks to let people move around to get drinks, visit the loo etc.